DeTUR Protocol

 Associated Positive State

 A client must associate with their goal.
 Instead state of treatment being some unimaginable place, far in the future.
 The experience of the end state must provide an anchor.
 This step is closely related to positive psychology.
-Through associative representaion the client can experience some of the feelings of achievement of the goal while still working towards that end.
+Through associative representation the client can experience some of the feelings of achievement of the goal while still working towards that end.

 Identifying Urge Triggers